-A good business mentor could help you to grow.
-Here’s how to find an individual mentor or peer mentoring group and get the best out of the relationship.
+A good business mentor can help you to grow.
+Here’s what to look for in a business mentor, how to find an individual mentor or peer mentoring group, and get the best out of the relationship.

 So, to make the most of having a mentor, it’s important to know the difference between good and bad mentoring from the beginning.
 Have a ‘get to know you’ trial session for both parties and use the checklist below to review how it went.

 What to look for in a business mentor?

 - Guide and suggest options, rather than direct

 - Empower, show you how to do things for yourself

 - Offer expertise, information, suggest ways of finding out

 - Listen to and explore your issues

 - Use their own experience in a positive way